 Up-to-date information on training and relevant industry-recognised qualifications is also provided by the Institution of Analysts and Programmers (IAP).

-To further your career progression, you may wish to undertake training in areas such as business, management and finance.
+To further your career progression, you may consider training in areas such as business, management and finance.

 There are different levels of systems developer and promotion is usually dependent upon both ability and experience.

 An entry-level post typically involves working under supervision, formulating the scope of, and objectives, for systems and designing code.
 After around three years, you may progress to preparing detailed specifications from which programs may be written and be competent to work at the highest technical level.